the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 RSE guidelines [@ClementFontaine2019b; @Appel2021; @Haim2021] in non-English
 languages to address the need of specific communities.

 Teaching RSE in relevant undergraduate courses of domain scientists can be the first point of entry in the field.
+However, considering many RSEs come from domain studies, only fundamental concepts (of RDM and RSE) can be explained to and experienced by all of them.
+Those interested in computer-related work or even programming will gain the special knowledge in classes and projects they choose.
 For example, statistics curricula can be used to showcase RSE infrastructure, e.g. the R programming language and its ecosystem of statistics libraries and integrated development environments [@Reinhart2021; @Beckman2021; @CetinkayaRundel2018].